Coconut Lime Frosted Sugar Cookies

 Instructions

-- Preheat the oven to 350 degrees.
-Line a baking tray with parchment or a silicone baking mat.
-Set aside.
+- Preheat your oven to 350°F. Line a baking sheet with parchment paper or a silicone baking mat and set aside.

-- Combine the flour, baking soda, baking powder, and salt in a small bowl.
-Whisk to combine.
+- In a small bowl, whisk together the flour, baking soda, baking powder, and salt.
 Set aside.

-- 5. Slowly mix the dry ingredients into the wet until the dough just forms.
+- Gradually add the dry ingredients to the wet mixture, mixing on low speed until the dough is just combined.
+Be careful not to overmix.

-- 7. Once the tray is filled, dip the bottom of a glass in the remaining sugar.
-Gently press down each dough ball to 1/2 inch thickness.
+- Dip the bottom of a drinking glass in the remaining granulated sugar, then gently press each dough ball to about ½ inch thick.

-- 9. Remove from the oven and allow to cool 5 minutes on the pan.
+- Remove the tray from the oven and allow cookies to cool on the pan for 5 minutes before transferring to a wire rack to cool completely.

-2. Scrape the side of the bowl.
-Add the powdered sugar, lime juice, zest, and extract.
+- Scrape down the sides of the bowl.
+Add the powdered sugar, lime juice, lime zest, and coconut extract.

 The nutrition facts provided are calculated using a third-party tool and are estimates only.
 Actual nutritional content may vary based on the ingredients and brands you use, as well as portion sizes.
 For accurate results, please consult a registered dietitian or nutritionist.